-(a) Open Space in the setback areas shall be designed as an integral part of such development and shall enhance the development and the area in which the development is located.
-Open space may be utilized for the coursing or temporary retention of storm drainage.
-Open space along the side or rear lot lines may include a limited number of picnic tables for public use, however picnic tables are not permitted in the open space along the lot containing a residential dwelling unit or along the parkway.

-(b) Trees of 8 inch caliper or greater outside of the setback area shall be incorporated into the development to the extent practical by using planning and construction techniques to protect them.
+- (a) Open Space in the setback areas shall be designed as an integral part of such development and shall enhance the development and the area in which the development is located.
+The open space adjacent to a conservation resource area shall include some public access to such resource area and include a pedestrian walkway and benches.
+Open Space may be utilized for the coursing or temporary retention of storm drainage. - (b) Trees of 8 inch caliper or greater outside of the setback area shall be incorporated into the development to the extent practical by using planning and construction techniques to protect them.
 All plant materials installed on open space and elsewhere shall be sized so that the landscaping has a reasonably mature appearance within three years of planting.
 At least seventy-five percent (75%) of new plant materials shall be native species adapted to the New England climate.
 Invasive species shall not be permitted.
 Plantings shall be maintained in a healthy condition and replaced if damaged or diseased.
 New tree plantings shall have a minimum caliper of 3 inch as measured 4 inches from the base of the tree, shall be comprised of a variety of species, and the species shall be approved by the shade tree committee.